 If you can wait until the page reads kick in and then raise your price, you will see a much bigger page read wave and if you do it right, you can see a page read wave that can last for the rest of the month, sometimes longer.
 It's really something to behold when you've got it right.

 I noticed this last year when I had a stand-alone book and I didn't know what to do.
 I was applying for a book club every so often.
 It's hard to get one when you're in KU and sometimes I’ll just stick in an application.
 I didn't really plan for it, because I'm so sure they're going to say no. They actually said yes and I was like, "Oh, sure.
 Now I've got to do something with this."

 So, I put together a little promotion and I just used a “dry send” to my mailing list because it was book one of a series but book two wasn't out yet.
 It wasn't the best planning in the world but I just decided to roll with it.
 The book would run obviously a free book on BookBub always does well.
 Got like 30,000 downloads or something and then after I went back to paid I noticed maybe four, five days later, page reads to kick in and they just started going crazy the rest of the month which is great because I just put that book in KU and I didn't really have a plan for getting the reads going but that was a very easy one: put a book free for five days and just make sure you can rustle up 5,000 downloads because if you don't get at least 5,000 downloads you won't jump enough on the popularity list to trigger those recommendations to KU subscribers — which is what it's all about.

 I think that's it.
 You can usually see me around on Facebook and Twitter and stuff and feel free to ask me any questions.

-Sign up to David’s mailing list to get a free copy of his book, Amazon Decoded.
+Sign up to David’s mailing list to get a free copy of his book, Following: A Marketing Guide to Author Platform.
 If you have any questions for him, feel free to drop them in the comments below.